-Tutoring, either locally or online, is an excellent side hustle for engineers.
+Local or online tutoring is an excellent side hustle for engineers.
 You could tutor engineering students who would benefit from the help of an industry professional, or you could tutor for other subjects like math and science.

 You can find tutoring opportunities through online job boards or by contacting local schools and colleges directly.
 You may also be able to find work through your existing network of contacts.

-Tutoring won’t be the highest-paying side hustle on this list, but you can still make decent money.
+Tutoring won’t be the highest-paying side hustle on this list, but you can still make decent money while putting your engineering skills to good use.
 It’s also an excellent way to give back and help others achieve their goals.
-And like many of the other side hustles on this list, it’s relatively flexible and easy to fit around your existing schedule.
+And like many other side hustles on this list, it’s relatively flexible and easy to fit around your existing schedule.

-If you’re interested in teaching, there are a few different options available to you.
-You could become an adjunct professor at a local college or university, or you could teach engineering classes online.
+If you’re interested in teaching, a few different options are available.
+You could become an adjunct professor at a local college or university or teach engineering classes online.

-Teaching is a great side hustle for engineers because it allows you to share your knowledge and expertise with others.
-It’s also an excellent way to earn extra money, especially if you’re able to secure adjunct professor positions.
+Teaching is a great side hustle for engineers because it allows you to share your knowledge and technical expertise with others.
+It’s also an excellent way to earn extra money, especially if you can secure adjunct professor positions.

 7. Start a Blog or Niche Website

 If you’re interested in writing, you could start a blog or niche website related to engineering.
-This is a great way to share your knowledge and expertise with the world, and it can also be a lucrative side hustle if you have a long-term focus.
+This is a great way to share your technical skills and knowledge with the world, and it can also be a lucrative side hustle if you have a long-term focus.

-Of course, you could also start a content-based website on another topic aside from engineering if you prefer.
+Of course, if you prefer, you could also start a content-based website on another topic besides engineering.
 The possibilities are endless.

-You can monetize your blog or website in a number of ways, including through advertising, affiliate marketing, publishing sponsored content, and selling products and services.
+You can monetize your blog or website in several ways: advertising, affiliate marketing, publishing sponsored content, and selling products and services.
 Optionally, you could also use your platform to promote your other side hustles, like tutoring or repair services.

-This side hustle is an outstanding opportunity if you have an interest in starting an online business.
-The downside is that it’s likely to take a while before you start making any type of significant income.
-Most content-based websites make very little for the first six to twelve months, so you’ll need to be willing to put in the work before seeing much payoff.
+This side hustle is an outstanding opportunity if you’re interested in starting an online business.
+The downside is that it’s likely to take a while before you start making any significant income.
+Most content-based websites make very little for the first six to twelve months, so you’ll need to be willing to do the work before seeing much payoff.
 But the good news is that the long-term income potential is unlimited.

 To learn more, please see my Guide to Building a Profitable Niche Website.